 The internal audit function is required to comply with Public Sector Internal Audit Standards (PSIAS).
-The Relevant Internal Audit Standard Setters, which includes the Chartered Institute of Public Finance and Accountancy (CIPFA) in respect of local government, have adopted the common set of PSIAS from 1 April 2013.
-The PSIAS encompass the mandatory elements of the Chartered Institute of Internal Auditors (CIIA) International Professional Practices Framework (IPPF).
-Compliance with the Standards shall be subject to a quality assurance and improvement programme in line with the Standards.
+The Relevant Internal Audit Standard Setters, which includes the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Chartered Institute of Internal Auditors (CIIA) in respect of local government, have adopted the common set of PSIAS.
+The PSIAS encompass all of the mandatory elements of the Chartered Institute of Internal Auditors International Professional Practices Framework (IPPF).
+Compliance with the Standards is subject to an ongoing quality assurance and improvement programme (QAIP) developed and introduced by Internal Audit to ensure continuous compliance with the Standards.